Rodriguez, Rizal: Geography

+Rodriguez is the northernmost town in the province and comes after San Mateo, Rizal, and Quezon City coming from Metro Manila.
+It is also the location of the Montalban Gorge that is associated with the Legend of Bernardo Carpio.
+The gorge forms part of a protected area known as the Pamitinan Protected Landscape.

 Elevation and slope

-The Municipality of Rodriguez is generally very rough in topography, with 83% of its total land area composed of upland areas, hills and mountain ranges.
+Rodriguez is generally very rough in topography, with 83% of its total land area composed of upland areas, hills and mountain ranges.
 The remaining 17% low-lying terrain and rolling lands are found at the south-western portion of the municipality, along with the northern portions of the Municipality of San Mateo.

 The rolling slopes comprise the Marikina River Valley, where water from higher elevations drain towards the Marikina River and its tributaries at the south-western portion of the municipality.
 Elevations at these western lowlands range from 10 to 30 m above sea level.
 The western portion of the flatlands gently rises towards the west, which is part of Quezon City.

-The mountainous regions of the Municipality of Rodriguez are found at the central and eastern areas, with sleepy sloping ridges and mountain ranges, traversing north to south.
+The mountainous regions of Rodriguez are found at the central and eastern areas, with sleepy sloping ridges and mountain ranges, traversing north to south.
 The terrain in these mountain ranges has slopes ranging from 30 to 50%.
 Very steep hills and mountains have slopes greater than 50%.
 Rolling to hilly areas 18–30% in slope can also be found.
 These high elevations are drained by the Tanay, Puray, and Rodriguez Rivers.